Your pain is real. The solution is, too.

 In the past or present, have you had an eating disorder (anorexia or bulimia), an addiction (drugs, alcohol, food, sex, work, gambling, shopping, exercise) or engaged in self-cutting behavior?

 Do you have worry, anxiety or fear out of proportion to any reason to have those?

 Do you suffer from depression, sleeping difficulty, fatigue, loss of interest in formerly enjoyable activity or thoughts about ending your life?(If so, let your physician know right away.)

 Common Medical Conditions Caused By Stress

-As suggested by several of the questions above, the more symptoms you have, the more places in your body they’re located, and the more variable they are in severity over time, then the more likely they are to have Psychophysiologic Disorder (aka MindBody Disorder) as a contributing factor.
+As suggested by several of the questions above, the more symptoms you have, the more places in your body they’re located, and the more variable they are in severity over time, then the more likely it is that Psychophysiologic Disorder (aka PPD or MindBody Disorder) is a contributing factor.
 Conditions that commonly have a significant contribution from PPD include (but are not limited to) those listed below: